eluv-io/elv-clip-search/README.md

 ## Developer mode

-To host the application on your local machine, user need to install two applications.
+To host the application on your local machine, user should install two applications.

 ### [**ElvCore**](https://github.com/eluv-io/elv-core-js)